 Testing Details

-The 1.5 release test cycle was an expedited testing cycle.
+The VSE v1.5 release test cycle was an expedited testing cycle with only two IOC sites instead of three.
 While it included a Software Quality Assurance (SQA), Initial Operating Capabilities (IOC) pre-production and IOC production testing phases the time periods for each phase were shortened.
 There were 2 IOC sites utilized for this IOC testing cycle, both of which completed all required scripts and concurred with moving forward with the national release of the functionality and defect fixes contained in this release.

 On the VSE project, defects are managed differently per testing cycle phase.
 During the SQA and IOC pre-production phase, the issues that are found are manually managed in the projects defect log.
-During the IOC production phase the issues are captured and once adjudicated by the OVAC team they are placed into CA SDM database.
+During the IOC production phase the issues are captured and once adjudicated by the OVAC team they are placed into ServiceNow database.

-Below are the defect results of each testing phase for the 1.5 release.
+Below are the defect results of each testing phase for the VSE v1.5 release.

 SQA Phase Results